Swaptoshi/swaptoshi-docs/content/introduction/governance.md

 Since nearly every behavior is managed through the `GovernableConfig`, the community can adjust settings to their preferences by submitting proposals with the action type [`config`](#config), as outlined below.

+On the pre-mainnet stage, however, community are encouraged to open an issue or open a pull request on [swaptoshi-core](https://github.com/swaptoshi/swaptoshi-core) GitHub repository.

 :::

 ## Treasury